 - a.
 Manage our own sites for conservation benefit; - b.
-Work with communities in the Gwaun Valley to combat invasive species; - c.
+Work with Gwaun Valley and other communities to combat invasive species;

+- c.
 Work with partner organisations to access grant funding for conservation; - d.
-Encourage landowners and farmers to engage in agri-environment schemes, both national and local; - e.
-Commence a review of the Local Development Plan;

-- f.
-Promote and support the artistic, linguistic and social cultures; - g.
-Encourage owners of historic and archaeological sites to protect them - h.
+Encourage landowners and farmers to engage in agri-environment schemes, both national and local: - e.
+Commence a review of the Local Development Plan; - f.
+Encourage greater take-up of pre-application advice - g.
+Promote and support the artistic, linguistic and social cultures; - h.
+Encourage owners of historic and archaeological sites to protect them - i.
 Investigate the possibility of a Dark Skies designation;